-How a gap year in Bali helped one student to find direction for her life and career
+How a gap year in Asia helped one student to find direction for her life and career

-Ask Roosa Rautiainen about the benefits of her gap year in Bali, and she’ll give you a bunch of them.
-In fact, she gives you an almost endless list of great things that happened to her, as she was willing to travel to the other side of the world as an 18-year old.
-Among other things, she was able to figure out what studies she wants to pursue and helped her to land jobs in her chosen field.
-This interview was conducted as a part of our gap year survey in spring 2016.
+Ask Roosa Rautiainen about the benefits of her gap year study abroad program in Asia and Bali, and she’ll give you a bunch of them.
+She gives you an almost endless list of great things that happened to her, as she was willing to travel to the other side of the world as an 18-year-old.
+Among other things, she could figure out what studies she wanted to pursue and help her land jobs in her chosen field.
+This interview was conducted as a part of our gap year survey in the spring of 2016.

-“It was a fantastic chapter in my life, I have great memories about it.
+“It was a great chapter in my life; I have great memories.
 The timing was perfect, as I had just finished high school.”

-She made a choice to jump into the adventure and she never had to look back.
-Instead of having to ask herself “What if I had been bold enough?”, she has faced the same question other way round.
+She chose to jump into the adventure and never had to look back.
+Instead of asking herself, “What if I had been bold enough?” she faced the same question the other way round.

 “I had been dreaming about Bali for a long time and found the Asia Exchange website by accident.
-I got a chance to travel and study at the same time, exactly what I needed back then.”
+I got a chance to travel and study simultaneously, exactly what I needed back then.”

-A gap year had been in Roosa’s plans for a long time, but she wanted to use it in a sensible way.
-Basically she just needed a little help by coincidence.
+A gap year had been in Roosa’s plans for a long time, but she wanted to use it sensibly.
+She just needed a little help by coincidence.

-“I’m sure the gap year has boosted my employment opportunities”
+“I’m sure the gap year study abroad program in Asia has boosted my employment opportunities.”

-At the time of our interview with her, Roosa was working as a group travel specialist at Kilroy FINLAND youth travel agency for a year.
-She switched to that position from Aventura travel agency, who focus on long journey travels.
+During our interview with her, Roosa worked as a group travel specialist at Kilroy FINLAND youth travel agency for a year.
+She switched to that position from Aventura travel agency, which focuses on long journeys.

-“I’m sure my gap year in Bali has boosted my employment opportunities”, she admits.
-“Employers have always been interested about it and paid attention to it on my C.V.
+“I’m sure my gap year in Bali has boosted my employment opportunities,” she admits.
+“Employers have always been interested in it and paid attention to it on my C.V.
 Especially as I work in the field of tourism.”

 Not only did the gap year help her in job hunting, but also in choosing a suitable major before that.
-Roosa ended up studying tourism management in Finnish city of Porvoo after her experience in Bali.
+Roosa studied tourism management in the Finnish city of Porvoo after her experience in Bali.

 Finding a suitable study field and earning better employment opportunities were immensely valuable, but they were not the only benefits Roosa felt she gained from the gap year.

 “I had a first real chance to speak English in my life.
 It was of real importance to get a chance to study in a foreign language and to live in a foreign culture”, she recalls.
-“It gave me lots of self-confidence and prepared me very well for the future.”
+“It gave me self-confidence and prepared me well for the future.”

-Studying at distinguished Udayana University, on the other hand, gave her a chance to see what it takes to study at a university.
-She even got some of the credits transferred into her degree later in Finland.
+On the other hand, studying at distinguished Udayana University allowed her to see what it takes to look at a university.
+She even got some credits transferred into her degree later in Finland.

 “It helped me grow towards adulthood.
-I felt like I already had some real experience of life, when I started my studies in Finland.”
+I felt like I already had some real-life experience when I started my studies in Finland.”